 The system operates using stored program control.
 This program is stored on a Secure Digital (SD) media card inserted into the Main Processor card (MP20S).
-The media card also provides space for a backup customer database and approximately 52 hours of voicemail storage.
+The media card also provides space for a backup customer database.
 The customer database is stored indefinitely in NAND Flash.
 Call Logs, Alarms, UCD call statistics, program logs and traffic reports are stored in NAND flash.
 No on/off battery switch is required for the MP20S.
+In addition, the SD card is used for voice message storage.
+Depending on the date of purchase the SD card will either be a 1Gb, providing approximately 52 hous of voicemail storage, or a 2Gb, providing approximately 123 hours of voicemail storage.